About Syracuse University

 - Documentation of one dose of meningococcal meningitis ACWY vaccine within the preceding five years and after the age of 16 or a completed waiver form declining the vaccination.

-Please contact the Barnes Center at The Arch by calling 315.443.8000 or visit Immunization Requirements for comlpete details.
+Please contact the Barnes Center at The Arch by calling 315.443.8000 or visit Immunization Requirements webpage for complete details.

 From connecting passions to coursework, experiencing internships, securing professional employment, and setting career goals, Syracuse University Career Services is here to help you achieve your unique professional dreams.